Tie to an existing object.http://search.cpan.org/dist/Tie-ToObject/

-While "tie" in perldoc allows tying to an arbitrary object, the class in
+While the perldoc/tie manpage allows tying to an arbitrary object, the

-question must support this in it's implementation of TIEHASH, TIEARRAY or
+class in question must support this in it's implementation of 'TIEHASH',

-This is used in Data::Visitor in order to tie a variable to an already existing
+This is used in the Data::Visitor manpage in order to tie a variable to an

-object.
-This is also useful for cloning, when you want to clone the internal
+already existing object.
+This is also useful for cloning, when you want to

-state object instead of going through the tie interface for that variable.
+clone the internal state object instead of going through the tie interface